 Ectopic pregnancy in the cervix

-The cervix is the least common site for an ectopic pregnancy.
-This may be seen as a bluish hue on the cervix and, rarely, a gestational sac and live fetus can be identified on ultrasonography.
+The cervix is the least common site for an ectopic pregnancy, occurring in 0.2% of ectopic pregnancies.
+It may be seen as a bluish hue on the cervix and, rarely, a gestational sac and live fetus can be identified on ultrasonography.
 This is such a rare occurrence that there is no management protocol but, from the case studies available, medical termination appears to be the best option because life-threatening haemorrhage may occur.

 Further reading & references